 The American Lifeguard and safety training™ is a critical service with the support of employers and government agencies nationwide.
 With our program, you can get certified at your own pace and join our over 25,000 active lifeguard members across the USA.

-Lifeguard training is done through an instructor-led video training program with online materials and the final exam that allows you to get certified right away as an individual or in a small group.
-We offer a blended program where the employers are to ensure that each Lifeguard candidate has all the skills and knowledge necessary for the position they are being considered.
-The employer also needs to make sure the candidate meets the requirements regarding physical and all other elements before starting employment.
+Lifeguard training is done through a standardized instructor-led video training program with online reference materials and the final exam, allowing you to get certified right away as an individual or in a small group.
+The certification program is accomplished through an instructor-led video training program with online materials and a final online exam, allowing you to become certified as an individual or in a small group right away.
+The training can be accomplished on your own and at your own pace.
+The program is also eligible for 29 hours of Continuing Education Unit (CEU) and college elective credits.
+With our blended program, the employers are to ensure that each Lifeguard training candidate has all the skills and knowledge necessary for the position they are being considered.
+The employer also needs to ensure the candidate meets the physical and all other elements requirements before starting employment.

 With new national standards, all facilities must establish ways to confirm and maintain adequate skills competency for all lifeguards, including new, returning, seasonal, and current lifeguards.
 Required certifications and pre-employment tests can be part of that process but do not eliminate the need for on-site orientation and in-service training.

 The national standards also state that the screening tests should not be so strict that they end up excluding lifeguard classes candidates whose skills are not as good but whose dedication and personal characteristics could make them a better lifeguard than a person who can swim faster.

 Please see below the complete information and all the steps needed to complete regarding our national lifeguard certification program.